Reconstruction era: Historical legacy debated

 Lincoln continued to advocate his Louisiana Plan as a model for all states up until his assassination on April 15, 1865.
-The plan successfully started the Reconstruction process of ratifying the Thirteenth Amendment in all states.
+The plan successfully started the Reconstruction process of ratifying the Thirteenth Amendment.
 Lincoln is typically portrayed as taking the moderate position and fighting the Radical positions.
 There is considerable debate on how well Lincoln, had he lived, would have handled Congress during the Reconstruction process that took place after the Civil War ended.
 One historical camp argues that Lincoln's flexibility, pragmatism, and superior political skills with Congress would have solved Reconstruction with far less difficulty.
-The other camp believes that the Radicals would have attempted to impeach Lincoln, just as they did to his successor, Andrew Johnson, in 1868.
+The other camp believes that the Radicals would have attempted to impeach Lincoln, just as they did Johnson in 1868.